FrontEndFoxes/curriculum/workshop/mini2.md

 </v-container>
 ```

-You can see the empty card with a 'Delete' button right after the current dog view.
+You can see an empty card with a 'Delete' button right after the current dog view.
 Now we need to find a way to show `favoriteDogs` items inside of these cards (yes, right now it's empty, but there will be a lot of dogs here!)

 To render a list of items based on an array Vue has a `v-for` directive, which will iterate through this array and render each item.
-Let's add this directive to our `v-flex` element:
+Let's add this directive to our `v-flex` element in the array of favorite cards:

 ```
 <v-flex xs6 sm4 md2 v-for="(pet, index) in favoriteDogs" :key="index">